josephyhu/Build-a-Personal-Learning-Journal/README.md

 * Added pagination to the index.php and the tags.php pages with the current limit of 25 entries per page.
 * Added a select field to the new.php and the edit.php pages which allows the user to select either hour(s) or minute(s) for the time spent.
 * Changed the delete link in the detail.php file to a button with a confirmation box on click.
-* Added delete all entries button in the index.php file with a confirmation box on click.
+* Added delete all entries button to the index.php file with a confirmation box on click.
 * Added two links on either side of the copyright in the footer which sends the user to the top of the page.

 ## Things to Improve